kkirta/Project-Orochi-Obfuscator-/README.md

 # Suspicious Mutations Protection
 Yes, It is some kind of suspect.
 I know some people from Reverse X will swear me and try to threat/treat me.
-By the way, this is not the reason why I disabled my discord account.

 # Thanks to:
 user76 for helping me on some problems.